Skip to main content

 Score Ranges: What Your Number Means

-Best loan rates and high approval chances across all providers.
+Very low default risk.
+Strong loan rates and high approval chances across providers.

 Favorable conditions with most banks and landlords.

-Loans possible but at higher interest rates.
-Some landlords may hesitate.
+Loans are usually possible, often at higher interest rates.

-Limited options.
-Consider a loan without SCHUFA or focus on rebuilding your score.
+Higher risk and limited options.
+Consider a loan without SCHUFA history or focus on rebuilding your score.

 Looking for a Loan in Germany?